NVIDIA/NeMo/docs/source/asr/speaker_diarization/intro.rst

 NeMo speaker diarization system consists of the following modules:

-- **Voice Activity Detection (VAD)**: A trainable model which detects the presence or absence of speech in the given audio recording.
+- **Voice Activity Detector (VAD)**: A trainable model which detects the presence or absence of speech to generate timestamps for speech activity from the given audio recording.

 - **Speaker Embedding Extractor**: A trainable model that extracts speaker embedding vectors containing voice characteristics from raw audio signal.